 a.
-The emerging Joint All-Domain Command and Control Vision (JADC2 Vision) succinctly describes the achievement of future decision advantage.
+The emerging Joint All-Domain Command and Control Vision succinctly describes the achievement of future decision advantage.51

 To win in great power war, the Joint/Coalition force will exercise C2 to maintain decision advantage while countering adversary strategies to defeat our ability to C2.
 Decision advantage entails acquiring timely and accurate information superiority and the ability to translate information into action at speed and scale (i.e., faster than the adversary).
 Commanders translate decision advantage into operational advantage though decision speed.
-Decision advantage enables the employment of combinations of all-domain effects to paralyze and collapse the opponent's system of decision-making, compromise their execution, and shatter their will to resist, while protecting our own force.

-b.
-Based on the JADC2 Vision, figure 3-1 groups the elements of decision advantage into three categories: 1) dis-integrate enemy decision making systems (critical to the MDO Concept's central idea and the EAB Concept's solution of converging multi-domain effects in depth), 2) achieve decision advantages (central idea of this concept), and once achieved, 3) maintain and protect those decision advantages to achieve overall decision dominance.
-These three categories highlight this concept's dependence on required capabilities from other functional and supporting concepts within the Army concept framework that enable the achievement, maintenance, and protection of decision advantages (see appendix D).
+Decision advantage enables the employment of combinations of all-domain effects to paralyze and collapse the opponent's system of decision-making, compromise their execution, and shatter their will to resist, while protecting our own force.52 b.
+Guided by this vision, figure 3-1 groups the activities required to achieve decision advantage into three principal categories: 1) destroy, degrade, or disrupt an adversary's C2 system and decision making (critical to the MDO Concept's central idea and the EAB Concept's solution of converging multi-domain effects in depth), 2) develop and employ an agile all-domain-capable C2 system (focus of this concept), and 3) protect the friendly C2 system and commander's decision making from adversary influence.
+These three categories highlight this concept's dependence on the concept required capabilities from other functional and supporting concepts within the Army concept framework that enable the achievement and protection of decision advantages (see appendix D).

 c.
 To achieve decision advantages in multi-domain competition, crisis response, and armed conflict, the Army must identify and develop the capabilities of the future C2 system-as a system of systems-through a comprehensive, holistic analysis and modification of each component.
 The future C2 system enables the timely convergence of effects across all of the domains by facilitating the seamless flow of information from and between Army, joint, and other unified action partners' sensors, other network points of presence, and information systems.
-In turn, commanders and their staffs are able to rapidly sense, understand, decide, and act better and faster than an adversary or enemy.
-With an all-domain-capable C2 system, commanders and their staffs continuously plan, prepare, execute, monitor, and assess sequential and simultaneous operations throughout the depth and breadth of their battlespace and converge multi-domain capabilities in decisive spaces to seize, retain, and exploit the operational initiative and achieve overall decision dominance.
+In turn, commanders and their staffs are able to consistently sense and understand, decide, act, and assess better and faster than adversaries and achieve overall decision dominance.
+With an all-domain-capable C2 system, commanders and their staffs are able to continuously plan, prepare, execute, monitor, and assess sequential and simultaneous operations throughout the depth and breadth of their battlespace and converge multi-domain capabilities in decisive spaces to seize, retain, and exploit the operational initiative.
+(See figure 3-2 to understand the relationship of decision advantage and decision dominance.)